3 Monkeys 4:040:00/4:04

-A veteran and versatile musician, Alison Reynolds is a multi-instrumentalist, arranger, singer and songwriter.
+A veteran and versatile musician, Alison Reynolds is a multi-instrumentalist, arranger, singer, songwriter, and recording artist.
 Her musical roots go back to her childhood in the United States, with music blossoming into her passion and profession in Canada in the 1970s.
 Her interest in music started at age six in her hometown of El Paso, Texas when she began playing cello in elementary school.
-Although cello has always remained Alison’s primary instrument, she experimented with other instruments while growing up, and took up guitar while in high school in North Bay, Ontario, her family having migrated to Canada during her freshman year.
+Although cello has always remained Alison’s primary instrument, she experimented with other instruments while growing up, and took up the guitar while in high school in North Bay, Ontario, her family had migrated to Canada during her freshman year.

 With the addition of David James Bowen, Watson and Reynolds became the folk-rock trio Mirth, which gradually expanded to a five-piece band which recorded an album of original music called “Mirth, First Borne”.
 Mirth played in the Toronto area and toured throughout Ontario, Quebec and New Brunswick, Canada, before disbanding.